-Crying is the way babies let us know they are hungry or need something, have discomfort or pain, are tired, lonely, or frustrated.
-Crying does not mean that your baby is angry with you, or being bad.
+All babies cry.
+It’s how they communicate with us.
+Crying is the way babies let us know they are hungry or need something, are tired, lonely, have discomfort or pain, or are frustrated.

 Ways to Comfort your Baby

 You cannot spoil a baby with too much love and comfort.
 Comforting your baby when they are upset teaches your baby that you will be there when they need you.
 This helps them feel safe and they may cry less when they are older!

 - Checking their diaper.